csiro-auscalval/PyGamma/insar/docs/RunningTheWorkflow.md

 ## Recovering from products with errors ##

-In some circumstances errors will occur in products as a result of complexity issues in the scene that GAMMA can not handle, or environmental issues in the thirdparty libraries being used, or possibly a `gamma_insar` bug.
+In some circumstances errors will occur in products as a result of complexity issues in the scene that GAMMA can not handle, or environmental issues in the thirdparty libraries being used, or possibly a `PyGamma` bug.
 These errors can be identified using the reporting scripts already described in prior sections of this guide.

 Alternatively if there is **any* other reason at all the user needs to re-process a specific product it can be deleted and re-processed with this method.